 "This article was originally written by the staff at AllTheRooms and has been converted to fit the format of our site".

-Pachapapa also sits in the hipster San Blas district on one of its cobbled, winding roads.
+Pachapapa restaurant is located in the heart of the hipster San Blas district in Cusco.
 It serves up delicious, traditional Andean dishes, including locally sourced trout, roasted guinea pig and skewers of alpaca meat.
-The restaurant has a beautiful courtyard and has large wooden tables, which are great if there’s a big group of you looking for a place to eat.
-Meanwhile, the inside of the restaurant features traditional Cuzqueño decor and it feels as if you’ve stepped into a local’s house.
+The restaurant’s interior features traditional Cuzqueño decor and it feels like you’ve stepped into a local’s house.

-Jardin Secreto is a casual restaurant offering up local cuisine.
-It serves up Peruvian staples including grilled trout and lomo saltado, which is strips of beef that has been stir-fried with onions, chili and vegetables.
-It’s got a great, budget lunchtime menú, which is around $2.50 and includes a soup, a main dish and a drink.
-Some evenings there’s live music, including local Andean folk groups and rock bands.
+Jardin Secreto is a casual restaurant offering up local cuisine, and if you’re looking for a quick Andean bite, it’s a great option.
+It serves up Peruvian staples including grilled trout, lomo saltado, which is strips of beef that have been stir-fried with onions, chili and vegetables, and quinoa soups.
+In the evenings there’s live Andean folk music, to really get you in the mood.